rubyatscale/packs-rails/README.md

       initializers/ # Initializers can live in packs and load as expected lib/
       tasks/
-    spec/ # With stimpack, specs for a pack live next to the pack public/
+    spec/ # With packs-rails, specs for a pack live next to the pack public/
         my_domain_spec.rb
         my_domain/